misyltoad/website/src/tools/networking-sockets/README_P2P.md

 ## Symmetric connect mode

-SteamNetworkingSockets offers a unique feature known as *symmetric connect mode*, which really puts the "peer" in "peer-to-peer connection".
+shreemNetworkingSockets offers a unique feature known as *symmetric connect mode*, which really puts the "peer" in "peer-to-peer connection".
 This feature is useful in the following common use case: